Public Records & Services in Mohawk

 Frequently Asked Questions

 To register to vote in Mohawk, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Keweenaw County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
-For local municipal elections in Mohawk, contact the Keweenaw County Clerk's office for schedules and ballot information.
+For local county and state elections (Mohawk is an unincorporated community in Keweenaw County and does not hold municipal elections), contact the Keweenaw County Clerk's office for schedules and ballot information.

-Property records for Mohawk, Michigan are maintained by the Keweenaw City/Township Assessor's Office and the Keweenaw County Register of Deeds.
+Property records for Mohawk, Michigan are maintained by the City of Mohawk Assessor and the Keweenaw County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Keweenaw County, including parcels in Mohawk.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Keweenaw County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Keweenaw County offices at the county courthouse.
 The Keweenaw County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Mohawk, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Keweenaw County Clerk's office issues marriage licenses and maintains marriage records for Keweenaw County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.